LuizFelipeM/chef-root/README.md

 ## Demo

-If you want to see this and the other 7 applications in action access Chef [here](https://link-to-chef).
+If you want to see this and the other 7 applications in action access Cheff [here](https://cheffhub.netlify.app/).

 ## Development process